loighic/truth-tables/tt_HW01--characteristic_tts.md

 1.8 P <-> Q
 ~~~

-Identify the main logical operator of &neg;(P & Q) and then the main logical operator of any sub-sentences.
+Identify the main logical operator of &not;(P & Q) and then the main logical operator of any sub-sentences.

 ~~~{.SynChecker .Match system="magnusSL"  points="10" late-credit="9"}
 1.9 ~P & Q
 ~~~

 You can use the previous problem as a guide for completing this truth table.
-Start from the bottom of the box, and fill in the column under each sentence letter and logical operator.
+Start from the bottom of the box and work up, filling in the column under each sentence letter and logical operator.

 ~~~{.TruthTable .Simple system="magnusSL" options="nocounterexample" points="10" late-credit="9"}
 1.10 ~P & Q